 Taylor Swift Eras tour: London setlist and everything you need to know

 Forget the Euros, Glastonbury or Wimbledon.
-The hottest tickets in Britain this summer are for one show only: Taylor Swift’s Eras tour, which has finished its run in Edinburgh, Liverpool and Cardiff and is now in the midst of covering London in a sea of sequins, friendship bracelets and excitable Swifties.
+The hottest tickets in Britain this summer are for one show only: Taylor Swift’s Eras tour, which has now finished its run in Edinburgh, Liverpool, Cardiff and London – until August, that is, when the singer will return to cover Wembley Stadium in another five-nights worth of sequins, friendship bracelets and VIP guests.

 Of course, actually getting tickets for the biggest tour in a generation – my colleague, Neil McCormick, wrote in his recent definitive review that the Eras tour is “worthy of six stars” and more akin to a religious ritual than a pop concert – is only half of the battle.
 You might have beaten the Ticketmaster queue and planned an outfit, but are you ready for a three-hour extravaganza packed with secret clues and rituals?